MandaStrong01/2025Studio/README.md

 - 720 total tools across 6 pages
 - Tool categories: Image, Video, Audio, Text generation
 - Click to launch tool interface
+- Two modes: Upload existing files or Create with AI
+- **Upload Mode**: Upload and process existing media files
+- **Create with AI Mode**:
+  - Enter text prompts to generate content
+  - Optionally add reference files using the + button
+  - Choose style and quality settings
 - Auto-save to media library
+- **Add to Timeline**: Instantly add generated or uploaded content to your project timeline

 ### Movie Library (Page 10)
 - Admin: Upload movies for all users to watch